cnewman402/myHAsetup/README.md

 - Click the video options and set those if you want
 - Select your sever we configured earlier
 - Filename: &CAM.%Y%m%d_%H%M%S%t-Alert
+- Do this for each cameras to its respective FTP "Server"

+Now you have clips going to your Home Assistant that you can view, right inside Home Assistant.
+You might ask, why?
+Well we are going to use one of those addons we install earlier to create a full screen viewer these these 30 second alert clips.
+I find this useful for review.
+I no longer have to go to UI3, or open my Blue Iris.
+I can just go to my Home Assistant and review all the alerts in good detail.

 ### Automating Clips Cleanup